busypeoples/busypeoples.github.io/_posts/2015-02-09-thinking-in-components-angular-js.markdown

 Nothing special going on here so far.
 We have two lists that have different titles but render the exact same items.
-This is obviously due to the fact that we are simply passing in the same set of items.
+This is obviously due to the fact that we are passing in the same set of items.
 The next step will include explicitly setting the correct data for each of the **itemList** components.

 Further more clicking the checkbox doesn't do anything, so we will need to add some clicking behaviour as well.